pudly/schmopera-hugo/content/articles/a-call-for-honest-bios.md

 ---
-title: A call for Honest Bios™
+title: "A call for Honest Bios™"
 ---

 Readers, there's a topic we've been pondering for a while, and we've decided the best way to write about it is with your help.